kjohn47/bossteamReact/README.md

 ------------- App.tsx -> Main component, renderd the layout and routes
 ------------- Menu.tsx -> Renders the top menu based on certain logic and view
 ------------- Layout.tsk -> Apply the main layout around components (Menu, side space, footer)
-------------- Routes/ -> Add Component here to be used in Routes.tsx.
-These components are the result of apply logic to view
+------------- Routes/ -> Add Component with Hoc applied to view here to be used in Routes.tsx.
 ------------------ ( ~.tsx ) -> Route component
 ------------- Logic/ -> all component side logic is here, same logic can be used on more than one component view (HOC)
 ---------------- Common/ -> main components logic